soulloud/word-counter/README.md

 * Take a look at the AllWordsCounter class (you'll be completing this class).
 What's the purpose of this class?
 * Run the TestSingleWordCounter to make sure you project is setup properly.

-## Part 2: Complete the getNumWords and getCount methods in AllWordsCounter
+## Part 2: Complete AllWordsCounter

 You need to create the array of SingleWordCounter objects, but each entry in the array will be initially set to null.
 As you count new words